 Marketing communications addressed to or featuring children should contain nothing that is likely to result in their physical, mental or moral harm and should not exploit their credulity, loyalty, vulnerability or lack of experience (rule 5.1).

-There are specific rules surrounding the targeting of ads for age-restricted products such as alcohol, gambling, lotteries HFSS foods and e-cigarettes.
-As well as considering these rules advertisers must ensure that sexual, violent or other graphic content which may cause fear or distress is targeted appropriately.
-A complaint about an ad for an adult chat line which appeared on the back of a paper and featured images of partially nude women was upheld because the ASA considered that as the content was on the outside of a paper it could be seen by children (Digital Media Ltd t/a Luv2Chat, 21 September 2016).
+There are specific rules surrounding the targeting of ads for age-restricted products such as alcohol, gambling, lotteries, HFSS foods and e-cigarettes.
+Advertisers must also ensure that sexual, violent or other graphic content which may cause fear or distress is targeted appropriately.
+A complaint about an ad for an adult chat line which appeared on the back of a paper and featured images of partially naked women was upheld because the ASA considered that as the content was on the outside of a paper it could be seen by children (Digital Media Ltd t/a Luv2Chat, 21 September 2016).

 See Section 5, Children: Targeting, Children: Safety, Children: Sexual Imagery, and other “Children” entries.